Facebook News Feed "North High School Class of 1966 as of November 12th, 2017"

 Class of 1966 Classmates Only, this Facebook page will allow the class to send messages and post status updates to keep us all up to date.
 Plus it will save $$$ on postage from time to time.

 This Members OnlyFacebook page with links to our class website will help with our search for missing class members also.
 We have been searching for missing class members for years.
-Our Facebook page is only 16 Months old as of today March 29th, 2017 with only 67 Members to date signed up "we have Located over 20 missing class members thanks for all the good work.
+Our Facebook page is only 24 Months old as of today November 12th, 2017 we have only 68 Members to date signed up out of 536 living members of the class of 1966 "we have Located over 30 missing class members thanks for all the good work.
 For the Balance of the Class of 1966 Sign Up today.

 If you are from Minneapolis North High School or you love the north side or your a friend or family Member of one of our members of the class of 1966 sign on to are 2nd Facebook page.
 To sign on to our 2nd Facebook page Click Here the 2nd Facebook page will also have links to the class website and a link or two to the Members Only Facebook page.